phaticusthiccy/phaticusthiccy/README.md

     <summary><b>☄️ About Me </b></summary><br/>
 Hi, my name is Thiccy (Baran)

 I am an AI Developer.
 My real thing to do crating artificial brains, neural tools.
+Also ı am a student of mechatronics enginering.

 I am 17 yeas old.
 From Turkey